qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 ### Wrapper Functions

-Because LLVM doesn't support generics, the LLVM function pointers used to initialize a `%Callable` have to be of a single type.
+Because LLVM does not support generics, the LLVM function pointers used to initialize a `%Callable` have to be of a single type.
 To accomplish this, we create a new "wrapper" function for each of the callable's specializations.
 All such wrapper functions have the same signature and so are of the same LLVM type.